This is the story of how we started our first dental practice in 13 steps and how you can too.

 We were approached by a leading Healthcare insurer wanting to buy us out.
 Again, we were 50/50 but eventually in May 2013 we sold our Canary Wharf site.
 It was not in our plans, but it made considerable sense for our personal needs (we have young children after all) and this worked for us financially too.

-In late November 2015, The Neem Tree Fleet Street was born, and a year later Notting Hill gate opened too.
+In late November 2015 our Fleet Street practice was born, and a year later Notting Hill gate opened too.
 Both in fantastic locations for a practice to serve the many working people in their respective areas.
 Our ability to open in a location like this came from us taking the big step back in 2004 into the unknown.
 The Neem Tree brand is growing with partners across the UK, so if you want to be part of it do get in touch.

 Learning Point 10: Always be ready to sell, and we were in this instance.
 At the time we were not even considering a sale, however, if the right offer comes along, it is sometimes a much better idea to receive much more than you thought you would get and secure one’s financial position.